Addie Model: A Teacher's GuideSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 7. Customise: The ADDIE model is flexible.
 Customise it to fit your organisation's specific needs.
 For example, you may need to spend more time on the analysis phase if your organisation has complex learning needs.

-Remember that the journey of instructional design is not always linear, and it's acceptable to iterate and refine as you progress.
+Remember that the process of instructional design is not always linear, and it's acceptable to iterate and refine as you progress.
 The ADDIE model is not a rigid framework but a flexible guide that can be tailored to your unique context and needs.
 A

 Addie as an instructional design model